-If a thread created by the application uses the container-managed objects, such as the request or response object, those objects must be accessed only within the object's life cycle as defined in sections 3.10 and 5.6.
+If a thread created by the application uses the container-managed objects, such as the request or response object, those objects must be accessed only within the object's life cycle as defined in sections Section 3.12, "Lifetime of the Request Object" on page 3-31 and Section 5.7, "Lifetime of the Response Object" on page 5-48 respectively.
 Be aware that other than the startAsync, and complete methods, the request and response objects are not thread safe.
 If those objects were accessed in the multiple threads, the access should be synchronized or be done through a wrapper to add the thread safety, for instance, synchronizing the call of the methods to access the request attribute, or using a local output stream for the response object within a thread.